 - 5.1 The impact of the economy, and the turmoil in the financial markets, continues to have an impact on the Council's investment returns.
 Forecasts predict steady growth in bank rates over the long term over but this could change with a no deal Brexit.
-Whilst returns remain relatively modest, buoyant cash balances have resulted in positive performance up to the end of Quarter 2. - The Council's debt position is in line with expectations set out in the Strategy, with no immediate changes on the horizon.
-However, as the Housing Delivery programme progresses and interest rates begin to rise, opportunities to optimise the Council's debt portfolio will be kept under review. - 5.3 The Council operated within approved Strategy Indicators for the quarter, with no breaches on authorised limits.
+Whilst returns remain relatively modest, buoyant cash balances have resulted in positive performance up to the end of Quarter 3. - 5.2 Property Fund investments in particular are expected to be impacted by the uncertainty within the economy in the short term and there is potential for further reductions in capital values and revenue returns.
+The investments are intended to be longer term in nature and the Council's strong financial position enabled the investment to be funded from reserves.
+This means future spending plans and cash balances are not reliant on access to the principal sums invested, and therefore may be held until unit values recover from losses.
+However, the Property Fund sector and performance of both Property Funds will continue to be monitored with support from Treasury Management advisers, Link. - 5.3 The Council's debt position is in line with expectations set out in the Strategy, with no immediate changes on the horizon.
+However, as the Housing Delivery programme progresses and interest rates begin to rise, opportunities to optimise the Council's debt portfolio will be kept under review. - The Council operated within approved Strategy Indicators for the quarter, with no breaches on authorised limits.
 The Prudential Indicators are reviewed annually as part of the Treasury Strategy to ensure approved boundaries remain appropriate; activities to date during 2019/20 have not highlighted any concerns.